adessoSE/devblog/README.md

 **Fork repository -> Write post -> Commit post -> Create pull request**

-1. Fork this repository to your GitHub account. **All the actions described below must be done on the forked repository**.
+1. Fork this repository to your GitHub account. **All the actions described below must be done on the forked repository on GitHub**.

 2. On the master branch, click on the `_posts` directory to get to the area where the post files are.